Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

 ![](https://github.com/Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/blob/main/magic3.PNG)

 As in above figure, keep the mouse on the highlighted region and press 's'.
-Type 'what" on tkon window, and we can see that the above statement holds true.
+Type 'what' on tkon window, and we can see that the above statement holds true.

 ![](https://github.com/Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/blob/main/magic4.PNG)

 As in above figure, keep the mouse on the highlighted region and press 's'.
-Type 'what" on tkon window, and we can see that the output Y is selected.
+Type 'what' on tkon window, and see that the output Y is selected.

 ![](https://github.com/Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/blob/main/magic5.PNG)